aixoss/aix-puppet/README.md

  The aim of this provider is to provide software maintenance operations on a list of LPARs using NIM push mode.
 Everything is performed from the NIM server on which this aixautomation Puppet module runs.<br>
- This NIM push mode can use suma downloads performed by Suma provider, as preliminary step, by using into 'lpp_source' parameter the lpp_source which was created by 'suma' provider.<br>
+ This NIM push mode can use Suma downloads performed by Suma provider, as preliminary step, by using into 'lpp_source' parameter the lpp_source which was created by 'suma' provider.<br>
  Software maintenance operations include : install and updates.<br>
  You'll find samples of install and update into ./manifests/init.pp.<br>